Taothong98/Fortigate_grimoires/README.md

 ###### rule 1 for YouTube If the user in LAN uses the YouTube system, It select WAN at lowest SLA
 ###### rule 2 for Facebook If the user in LAN uses the Facebook system, It select WAN 1 because it's static

-- Youtube rule
+- Youtube Rule
 ![sd-wan-youtube-lb.png](image-sdwan/sd-wan-youtube-lb.png)
-- Facebook rule
+- Facebook Rule
 ![sd-wan-facebook-static.png](image-sdwan/sd-wan-facebook-static.png)